AgarwalKritik/AmazonPayHistoryIN/README.md

 # Amazon India Payment Details Exporter

-The **Amazon India Payment Details Exporter** is a JavaScript utility that extracts payment transaction details from the [Amazon India Payment History](https://www.amazon.in/pay/history) page.
+The **Amazon India Payment Details Exporter** is a browser extension that allows users to easily extract payment transaction details from the [Amazon India Payment History](https://www.amazon.in/pay/history) page.
 The extracted details are exported as an HTML file for easy viewing and sharing.

 ## Features